microsoft/msvc-code-analysis-action/README.md

-# msvc-code-analysis-action
+# Microsoft C++ Code Analysis Action

 This actions run code analysis for any CMake project built with the Microsoft Visual C++ Compiler.
-The analysis will produce SARIF results that can be uploaded to the GitHub Code Scanning Alerts experience and/or included as artifacts to view locally in the Sarif Viewer for VSCode.
+The analysis will produce SARIF results that can be uploaded to the GitHub Code Scanning Alerts experience and/or included as an artifact to view locally in the Sarif Viewer VSCode Extension.

 ## Usage